icebreakerone/open-energy-python-infrastructure/_sources/ssl_dev.rst.txt

 Local Data Provider Development Mode
 ====================================

+.. deprecated:: 0.2.4
+    As of version 0.2.4 it's possible to run locally within a gunicorn container, as this is equivalently simple to configure and considerably easier to use for unit testing and similar purposes, support for the SSL local dev mode described here should be considered obsolete.

 .. warning::
     Please note!
 This should not be used in production.
 It is solely to help make your life simpler, when developing a :term:`data provider`, by allowing you to run everything locally with full SSL support enabled.